Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

 Code, files and instructions for **module 1**

 ## Organizing the C code
-In order to be able to use the hardware based acceleration, we need to split the code between an host and a kernel.
-The host runs on the server and uses APIs we'll discuss below to manage the data and command operations for the kernel.
+To enable hardware acceleration, we need to split the code between the host and the kernel.
+The host code runs on the server using APIs we'll discuss below to manage the data and command operations for the kernel.

 Take now a look at the host code and notice the several APIs that are used.
 Notice how the data is tranferred back and forth to the kernel an back.